Joey Meneses Player Props: Nationals vs. Brewers

-On Monday, Joey Meneses (coming off going 0-for-4) and the Washington Nationals play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+On Tuesday, Joey Meneses (.550 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
 First pitch is at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Mets.
+He collected two extra-base hits in his most recent appearance (3-for-4 with a double, a home run and three RBI) against the Brewers.

 Joey Meneses Game Info & Props vs. the Brewers